taleson96/datasciencecoursera/GettingCleaningData/README.md

 * _activity_cleandf_ - the "clean" extracted data from alldata_df with only "mean" and "std" vectors.
 Also has translated "activity_name" vector to provide a name for activity number.
 * _activity_tidydf_ - final output of _tidy_ dataset, with rows grouped by subject and activity with mean of each feature vector.

+### Dependency

+* dplyr - used to aggregate and run mean calculation.

 ## Files:

 ### README.md